bobbytrapz/label/README.md

 ## Important notes

 Please keep in mind files are moved while labeling.
-You probably want to keep a backups.
+You probably want to keep a backup of your data before labeling.

 To give a unique filename to all the unlabeled files run: